FallingCodes/Excel-exctractor/README.md

    You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+ ## AUTHOR
+   This program has been made by FallingCodes(me :) ), I hope It'll be useful!